rishabhd9276/feedbacksystem/README.md

   - Team-specific announcements

 - **Notifications**
-  - Real-time notifications
+  - Real-time notifications for all major actions
+  - Notification popover with dismiss (X) for each notification
   - Read/unread status tracking
-  - Automatic notifications for various actions
+  - Automatic notifications for assignments, submissions, comments, announcements, and more

 - **Comments System**
-  - Comments on feedback
+  - Comments on feedback and assignments
   - Edit and delete functionality
-  - Manager notifications for comments
+  - Manager and employee notifications for new comments

 ### Additional Features
 - **Dashboard Analytics**